Nancy Sandars

-Early life
+Early life and education

 Sandars was born on 29 June 1914 in The Manor House, Little Tew, Oxfordshire, England.
-Her parents were Lieutenant-Colonel Edward Sandars and Gertrude Sandars (née Phipps): her father was a British Army officer who had served in the Boer War and during World War I, and her mother served with the Voluntary Aid Detachment.
+Her parents were Lieutenant-Colonel Edward Sandars and Gertrude Sandars (née Phipps).
+Her father was a British Army officer who had served in the Boer War and during the First World War, and her mother served with the Voluntary Aid Detachment.
 Through her mother, she was a descendant of James Ramsay, the 18th Century anti-slavery campaigner.

-Sandars was educated at home by a governess in her early years, and then at Wychwood School, an all-girls private school in Oxford.
+Sandars was educated at home by a governess up to the age of twelve.
+She was then educated at Luckley School, then an all-girls independent school in Berkshire, and then at Wychwood School, an all-girls independent school in Oxford.
 She was a sickly child, ill with tuberculosis; this had affected her eyes, but she was successfully treated at a sanatorium in Switzerland.
 As her education was interrupted by illness, she left school without any qualifications.